Financing Sarah

 For example,

-“Hello, Miss Marshall, this is Kendra Brown with Green Works, I read in a local article that you recently demolished new office complexes, we specialize in commercial landscape services that allow you to reduce internal maintenance costs and comply with new city regulations.
+“Hello, Miss Marshall, this is Kendra Brown with Green Works.
+I read in a local article that you recently demolished new office complexes.
+We specialize in commercial landscape services that allow you to reduce internal maintenance costs and comply with new city regulations.
 I want to ask a few questions to determine if one of our programs can meet your needs. “

 6) Prepare a script

 Be prepared to answer detailed questions about your products and services.
 According to Forbes Insight, 58% of potential buyers claim that salespeople cannot effectively answer their questions.
 That’s a lot of lost sales!
+Be very brief.
+You have five to ten minutes.
+Respect their time.

 7) Ask for an appointment at a specific time and give options.